 Introduction

-With more Americans turning to Rick Simpson Oil (RSO) for pain relief, anxiety, cancer care, and seizures, a common question has emerged among pet owners: Can dogs use RSO too?
-While it’s understandable to explore natural alternatives for your dog’s health, especially in cases like arthritis or terminal illness, RSO’s high THC content makes it risky and potentially harmful if misused.
+With more Americans turning to Rick Simpson Oil (RSO) for pain relief, anxiety, and cancer care, one growing question among pet owners is: Can dogs use RSO too?

 What Is RSO and Why Consider It for Dogs?